-Board Self-Assessment-The board that operates effectively will periodically engage in some form of Board Self-Assessment.
+Board Self-Assessment The board that operates effectively will periodically engage in some form of Board Self-Assessment.
 Conducting a self-assessment is an opportunity for the board to evaluate how well it is functioning as a body.
 Completing a self-assessment enables the leadership team to determine what needs to be improved to function more effectively going forward.
 It is important that expectations and standards on how to improve the team's practices and behaviors are clearly articulated during this process.
 The Association provides sample board self-assessment tools to support this best practice process.

-Learning Workshops-Commit to learning and growing in your role and responsibilities as a board member.
+Learning Workshops Commit to learning and growing in your role and responsibilities as a board member.
 To make the most of your time on the board, participate in the learning opportunities provided through NASB.
-Each year the NASB staff collaborate with our Event Manager to offer an array of opportunities to build your skills and knowledge, including but not limited to: The New Board Member Workshop, President's Retreat, Candidate Forum, Legislative Issues Conference, Area Membership Meetings and State Conference, just to name a few.
+Each year NASB offers an array of opportunities to build your skills and knowledge, including but not limited to: The New Board Member Workshop, President's Retreat, Candidate Forum, Legislative Issues Conference, Area Membership Meetings and State Conference, just to name a few.
 Your commitment to developing your own skills will be a model for the students and staff in your district.